I may receive a commission if you make a purchase through links in this post.

 Surprisingly, white tea is one of the healthiest teas out there.
 It’s mild, aromatic taste appeals to pretty much everyone.
 According to Dr. Josh Axe, white tea is great for strong bones, heart health, immune system function, and even cancer prevention!
 This used to be our favorite type of tea when my husband and I were first married, but we’ve regressed in drinking it.
 Need to start again!
 Get it here.

-Green tea is all the rage in the health world.
 The perfect mood booster, green tea has also been shown to slow mental decline in those with neurological disease.
 It has also been shown to help with depression.
-It’s also anti-inflammatory and an overall health tonic for your entire body, according to Dr. Mercola.
+It’s anti-inflammatory and an overall health tonic for your entire body, according to Dr. Mercola.
 Green tea does have some caffeine in it, so I try to drink it in the morning and afternoon only.
 Here’s where to find it!

 To make, grate 1 inch of peeled ginger into a teapot and add hot water and honey to taste.
 To boost it’s healing powers even further, add a squeeze of lemon and local or manuka honey.

-If you don’t feel like making this tea fresh, you can also buy ginger tea here.
+If you don’t feel like making it fresh, you can also buy ginger tea here.

 Raspberry Leaf Tea

 Finally, I’ve saved the best healthy tea for last.
 Raspberry leaf tea is my new favorite tea in the in the entire world!
-It is one of the best teas to drink if you are a woman.
-It helps to balance the female system and correct hormonal imbalances, and is especially recommended for health during pregnancy and breastfeeding.
-For the full run-down on its health benefits, check out this article by Wellness Mama.
+Especially beneficial for women, it helps to balance the female system and correct hormonal imbalances.
+It is especially recommended for health during pregnancy and breastfeeding.

 A note on sweeteners: